willcmartin/rothko/README.md

 - conditions are surrounded by parentheses (as seen above in while loop)
 - variables
     - all variables are integers
-    - variable names must be string of alphabetical characters and underscores
+    - variable names must be a string of alphabetical characters and underscores
     - declaring a variable:
     ```python
     var = 1;
     ```
 - built-in functions
-    - read and print
+    - read, print, and printascii
     - called with ```->``` operator
     - example:
     ```python